yfern328/node-js-basic-web-server-immersive-alum/README.md

 Now that we've built our "Hello World" server, let's start to build out our messaging apparatus.
 The ability to add messages seems like a good place to start, no?
 Then we can work on our retrieval pathways.

 So what do we need to do?
-First, of all we need place to store the messages.
+First of all, we need a place to store the messages.
 Let's just store our messages in memory to keep things simple.
 This will mean that the messages we create won't persist if we shut down the server, but that's okay for our purposes.
 To achieve this, let's define a variable `messages` that will start as an empty list or Array.
 You can put this somewhere near the top of your `server.js` file:

 `let messages = [];`